KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-actions/index.md

 aliases:
   - /docs/getting-started/kirigami/components-actions/
 ---

-{{< kirigami-staging-api >}}

 ## Actions

-A [Kirigami.Action](docs:kirigami2;Action) consists of a clickable action whose appearance depends on where it is added.
+A [Kirigami.Action](docs:kirigami;org.kde.kirigami.Action) consists of a clickable action whose appearance depends on where it is added.
 Typically it is a button with an icon and text.

 We can use these to provide our applications with easy-to-reach actions that are essential to their functionality.